Modernizing MCAET TV

 MCEAT is an innovative partnership between broadcasting and education and was once home to a magnet high school for students in Monterey County pursuing media arts, performing, and broadcast careers.
 I introduced a program offering college courses and in-studio experiences in partnership with local colleges and universities.
 Through these courses, students gained valuable hands-on experience in television production while earning college credits, bridging the gap between education and industry.

 Bringing college courses to the MCAET studio was a significant milestone in our efforts to enhance educational opportunities.
 By partnering with local colleges and universities, we were able to offer students the chance to earn college credit while gaining hands-on experience in television production.
 These courses provided valuable real-world skills and insights, preparing students for future careers in the media industry.
+Students learning at MCAET have access to the facilities’ classrooms, audio recording booths two production suites for editing or live recording, an innovative sloped wall green screen studio, and a black box theather with audience seating for 75.

 Designing a Streaming Service Website for MCAET